Arthritis of the Hip

 If you suspect you may have arthritis of the hip, the most important first step is an accurate diagnosis.
-Dr. Clohisy and his colleagues are experts in arthritis of the hip.
 A diagnostic evaluation will likely include the following:

 - Your medical history, including where you experience pain and if you limp at times

 - A physical examination, in particular to see how well you can move the hip